similie/fastapi-ml-wrapper/README.md

 ## Project documentation
 The docs for the repo are [in the wiki](https://github.com/similie/fastapi-ml-wrapper/wiki) where you can find out more about the aims of the project, how the code is organised & how to contribute.

+## Test coverage
+Go to [actions](https://github.com/similie/fastapi-ml-wrapper/actions), choose the latest run, then in the `jobs` menu on the left hand side, pick `build`, find the 'Test with pytest' action and expand the caret to the left.
+This will reveal the code coverage report for the build.